gimdongwoo/docker-parse-mongo/README.md

-Parse Server with MongoDB ReplicaSet using Docker (for AWS EC2)
+Parse Server with MongoDB ReplicaSet using Docker
 =============================

+> This branch is for AWS EC2

+> If you want to use Google Cloud Platform, try [GCP branch](https://github.com/gimdongwoo/docker-parse-mongo/tree/gcp)

 ## Notes